 To configure your application to use committed reads, do one of the following:

 - Create your transaction such that it allows committed reads.
-You do this by specifying DB_READ_COMMITTED when you open the transaction. - Specify DB_READ_COMMITTED when you open the cursor.
+You do this by specifying true to TransactionConfig.setReadCommitted(). - Specify true to CursorConfig.setReadCommitted().

 For example, the following creates a transaction that allows committed reads: